5 Most Common Psoriasis Myths Explained

 Researchers have not determined why this happens.
 But we do know the result is an excess of skin cells, which creates raised, scaly patches.
 This is referred to as “plaque.”
 Plaque is often white or silver in appearance and is made up of dead skin cells that haven’t had time to flake off naturally.

-Psoriasis is a complicated condition, which means treatment is not simple.
+Psoriasis is a complicated condition, which means a solution is not simple.
 If you know someone who has psoriasis, you can assume they’re doing their best to take care of themselves.

 And if you have psoriasis, be patient with yourself.
 Don’t buy into any psoriasis myths claiming your condition should be easy to fix.
-Finding the right treatment often takes time.
+Finding the right solution often takes time.

 Myth #2: Psoriasis Always Looks the Same